 Preparing the jail

-The instructions in this post host the app server in a jail on FreeNAS.
+The instructions in this post host the app server in a jail on FreeBSD.
 To learn why we use jails for this purpose, check the Application server section of our self-hosted architecture post.

 In this section, you’ll perform the following tasks:

 - Create a jail.

 Run the commands from a session in your FreeBSD host.

 - Fetch or update the release version of FreeBSD for jail usage:

 - Create a jail named

 - Configure the IP address.
 The following example sets the IP address to